iadvize/php-convention/README.md

 $awesomeFactory->createAwesomeness()

 ```
-   - you musn't add `@var` tag when you get object from explicit method
+   - you shouldn't add `@var` tag when you get object from explicit method

 ```php
 // bad